jmnote/black-screen/README.md

 - Opens a pure black screen in a new tab
 - No settings, no clutter — just black
-- Lightweight and private (requires no permissions)
+- Lightweight and private (no permissions required)

 ## Installation